jordan-west/jordan-west.github.io/_posts/2017-12-15-working-with-bits.md

 int z = x << 2 // z = 1000 = 8
 ```

 If you examine the values above closely you can see that for each shift to the left the number is multiplied by 2.
+A multiplication by 2 is not guaranteed because:

+* Logical shifts do not preserve sign bits.
-A multiplication by 2 is not guaranteed because logical shifts do not preserve sign bits or distinguish between a number's exponent and mantissa.
-Bits may be lost in a logical left shift if they exceed the leftmost bit.
+* Logical shifts do not distinguish between a number's exponent and mantissa (this is a concern for floating point numbers).
+* Bits may be lost if they exceed the leftmost bit.

 The left shift operator is a useful tool for manipulating individual bits in a number: